dayyanaly/kafka-subscription-processor/Readme.md

 Use an API testing tool like Postman or curl to send requests to the FastAPI endpoints (/subscription_status) to create, read, update, and delete subscription statuses.
 Monitor the terminal where you ran the FastAPI application to see if there are any errors or messages related to Kafka message consumption.

-Note:This code is completed 70 percent according to your requirements to achieve 100  percent accurate functionality result we will have to add more configuration with additional libraries and after that it will be ready for the production level and if you give me go ahead i will make it completely for the production level with using docker kubernetes and debezium as well.
+Note:This code is completed 70 percent according to your requirements for approach 2 and 50 percent for approach 3 and approach 1 code has been done seperately to complete 2 and 3 approaches completely i will have to do some more modifications if you say this is enough to test my coding and problem solving skills then it's okay otherwise respond me back so i can complete this ahead of this thanks for production level.